-The Office is located in room 106 of the University Center (516) 877-4990 or (516) 877-3661.
+The Office is located in room 109 of the University Center, (516) 877-4990 or (516) 877-3661.

-Office of Disability Support Ser vices
+Office of Disability Support Services

-The Office provides cost-free assistance to Adelphi students with documented physical, learning, or psychological disabilities to ensure equal access to the University's programs.
-Such assistance may include academic assistance (note takers, readers, interpreters, etc.), special testing arrangements, classroom and parking accessibility, and other services as necessary.
-The Center is located in University Center 310 and is open Monday through Friday, from 8:30 a.m. to 5:00 p.m.
-The coordinator may be reached at (516) 877-3145.
-For more information, please see "Academic Assistance for Students with Disabilities" in the Rules and Regulations section of this Bulletin.
+The Office of Disability Support Services assists students with disabilities in accessing the variety of resources available at Adelphi University.
+The mission of the Office of Disability Support Services is to provide an increasingly accessible and supportive learning environment for students with disabilities.
+The Office provides cost-free assistance to Adelphi students with documented disabilities.
+Such disabilities include but are not limited to physical, learning, psychological, and sensory.
+Examples of types of assistance available to students with disabilities include accommodative testing arrangements, academic assistance (note-takers, interpreters, etc.), and other accommodations as needed.
+The Office of Disability Support Services is located in University Center, room 310, and is open Monday through Friday from 8:30 a.m. to 5:00 p.m.
+The coordinator may be reached at (516) 877-3145 or at dss@adelphi.edu.
+For more information, please see "Academic Assistance for Students with Disabilities" in the "Rules and Regulations" section of this Bulletin.